Crooked, Messy, & A Little Dangerous

 And so, we’re reprimanded early on for our bad grammar or “lazy” ways of talking.
 We spend much of our formative years trying desperately not to look or sound like the family and friends who raised us.

 And so, I learned to change the way I spoke, the way I wrote, the way I carried myself in the world.
-Relaxing only when I was around family or particularly close friends who were also from similar beginnings.
+I learned to relax only when I was around family or particularly close friends who were also from similar beginnings.

 But eventually, I stopped ever falling back into my embodied genesis.
 And, honestly, I was praised for it.

-I was asked to speak at pulpits and presentations.
+I was asked to speak at pulpits and large presentations.

 WHEN THE MAN EMERGES FROM THE THICKET

 In 2022, I logged into Twitter/X and began posting like I’d done more than a dozen times — speaking into the unlistening void of a platform that doesn’t know you exist yet.
-But instead of just posting, I decided to join the conversation that was already happening, mostly in what was called “Weird Christian Twitter” which was the label applied to the community around anything that wasn’t right-wing, conservative evangelicalism.
-And for whatever reason, this time my voice found people who cared what I had to say.
-And what’s more, they seemed to appreciate my voice the most when the learned filters faded.
+But instead of just posting, I decided to join the conversation that was already happening in spaces considering what it meant to reimagine the church in a post-Christian America, particularly in those deconstructing evangelicalism and engaging scripture from a more contextually nuanced and prophetic interpretive lens.

 My Appalachian background wasn’t a hindrance or obstacle to overcome.
 It was precisely the reason my voice was attractive and worth listening to.